 King Edward II is a Great Western Railway (GWR) heavy express steam locomotive, one of only three surviving members of this class of loco.
-Introduced in the 1920s for taking express trains over the steep gradients (banks) of South Devon, the Kings were withdrawn in the early 1960s as diesel locomotives replaced them.
+Introduced in the 1920s for hauling express trains over the steep gradients (banks) of South Devon, the Kings were withdrawn in the early 1960s as diesel locomotives replaced them.
 King Edward II (a.k.a.
 6023) spent many years rotting at Barry Scrapyard, and had her rear driving wheels cut through with an oxy-acetylene torch after a shunting accident.
-This site tells the long story of her restoration...
+This site tells the long story of her restoration to full working order under the leadership of Dennis Howells MBE, and her preparation for main line running under the leadership of Karl Buckingham...

 Through June & July 2011, 6023 was based at Dereham on the Mid-Norfolk Railway for running-in, including their Steam Gala weekend of the 16th-17th July 2011